 - Conduct market research in order to identify and analyse the ongoing needs of APA members

-- Ensure compliance with APA's Constitution and Regulations
+- Ensure compliance with the APA's Constitution and Regulations

-- Provide members with APA publications and information
+- Provide you with APA publications and information

-- Provide members with access to and information about current and future member benefits.
+- Provide you with access to and information about current and future member benefits